orstavik/JoiComponents/book/chapter6/Pattern4_BatchCustomElementUpgrades.md

 ## Sync or async?
 The only major drawback of this approach is that it will block the rendering of the main page until your web components polyfill has completed.
-There are mitigating circumstances for the sync approach:
+There are a couple of mitigating circumstances for the sync approach:
+1. The problem of blocking the rendering of the main document can be alleviated by moving the script with the polyfills below other template code.
-1. Fewer and fewer browsers need the webcomponents polyfills.
+2. Fewer and fewer browsers need the webcomponents polyfills.
-So even though a minority of your users get a slower experience, your users as a group might appreciate the loss of complexity in polyfilling swapped with added complexity of business functionality.
+So even though a minority of your users get a slower experience, your users as a group might appreciate the you the developer trade the loss of complexity in polyfilling with added complexity in functionality.
-2. The problem of blocking the rendering of the main document can be alleviated by moving the script with the polyfills below other template code.

-However, sometimes you cannot change the loading position of the polyfill, and/or you cannot wait for the polyfill to download and install before rendering the rest of the main document.
-In such instances, you need to load the polyfill **async**hronously.
+3. The web component polyfills are so invasive, that you are likely going to need to wait to execute your other scripts anyway.
+Those scripts you cannot delay you might be able to load asynchronously before your polyfill.

-To load the polyfills async, you need another pattern called [QueAndRecallFunctions](Pattern5_QueAndRecallFunctions.md).
+If you still wants to load the polyfills **async**hronously, you need another pattern called [QueAndRecallFunctions](Pattern5_QueAndRecallFunctions.md).
-This pattern is fairly independent, and will therefore be described on its own terms, before we again return and [FeatureDetectAndPolyfillAsync](Pattern6_FeatureDetectAndPolyfillAsync.md).
+This pattern is fairly independent, and will therefore be described on its own terms.
+Then we summarize the async loading of polyfills in [FeatureDetectAndPolyfillAsync](Pattern6_FeatureDetectAndPolyfillAsync.md).

-Here is a more [in-depth discussion of async vs sync loading of polyfills](Discussion_sync_vs_async_polyfilling.md).
+And finally, I provide a more [in-depth discussion of async vs sync loading of polyfills](Discussion_sync_vs_async_polyfilling.md).

 ### References
 * [customElements polyfill](https://github.com/webcomponents/webcomponentsjs/customElements).